osg-htc/user-documentation/documentation/htc_workloads/managing_data/osdf.md

    version number to directories or file names is strongly encouraged to
     manage your files uniqness.

-## Use a 'osdf://' URL to Transfer Large Files
+## Use a 'osdf://' URL to Transfer Large Files To Jobs

-Jobs will transfer data from the origin when files are indicated with an appropriate `osdf://` URL (or the older `stash://`) in the `transfer_input_files` line of the submit file:
+Jobs will transfer data from the origin when files are indicated with an appropriate `osdf://` URL (or the older `stash://`) in the `transfer_input_files` line of the submit file.
+Make sure to customize the data path based on your Access Point, as described in the [Data Overview](../overview/)

-1. Upload your larger files to the mounted OSDF directory
+1. Upload your larger files to the mounted OSDF directory.
+This will be something like `/protected` or `/ospool/ap40/data`.

 2. Add the necessary details to your HTCondor submit file to tell HTCondor which files to transfer, and that your jobs must run on executes nodes that